-Across its programs and projects, CERIC reaches across and beyond boundaries.
-Some examples include expanding the types of supporting organization for our Cannexus conference to include groups such as the Skills/Compétences Canada and the Canada Company Military Employment Transition (MET) Program.
+With its programs and projects, CERIC reaches across and beyond boundaries.
+Some examples include expanding the types of supporting organizations for our Cannexus conference to include groups such as the Skills/Compétences Canada and Workforce Planning Ontario.

 CERIC has developed relationships with new markets through our roadshows and other outreach, including economic development agencies, municipal social services and labour organizations – each with a uniquely different point of intersection with the field of career development.